 Blue Medicare Medical Only provides programs for conditions such as Chronic Obstructive Pulmonary Disease (COPD), Congestive Heart Failure (CHF), and Diabetes.
-Our programs include educational resources and self-management tools.
+Our programs include educational resources and selfmanagement tools.
 If you are receiving services for any of these conditions, you will receive information by mail and may be contacted by a Case Management staff member.

-There is no coinsurance, copayment, or deductible for beneficiaries eligible for the health and wellness education programs benefit.
+There is no coinsurance. copayment, or deductible for beneficiaries eligible for the health and wellness education programs benefit.

+Hearing services

+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+Hearing Exam:

+1 routine hearing exam every calendar year.

+Hearing Aids:

-What you must pay when you get Services that are covered for you these services Hearing services You pay a \$25 Diagnostic hearing and balance evaluations performed by your copayment for each provider to determine if you need medical treatment are covered as Medicare-covered outpatient care when furnished by a physician, audiologist, or other diagnostic hearing qualified provider. exam.
-Hearing Exam: 1 routine hearing exam every calendar year.
-You pay a \$0 copayment for one routine hearing exam by a TruHearing provider every calendar Hearing Aids: year.
-Up to two TruHearing-branded hearing aids every year (one per ear You pay a \$699 per year).
-Benefit is limited to TruHearing's Advanced and Premium copayment per aid for hearing aids, which come in various styles and colors and are Advanced Aids (one available in rechargeable style options for an additional \$50 per aid. per ear per year).
+Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
 Call 1-866-201-9212 to schedule an appointment (for TTY, dial 711).

-You pay a \$999 copayment per aid for Premium Aids (one per Hearing aid purchase includes: ear per year).
-First year of follow-up provider visits • 60-day trial period You pay a \$50 • 3-year extended warranty additional cost per aid 80 batteries per aid for non-rechargeable models for option hearing aid rechargeability.
-Benefit does not include or cover any of the following: • Ear molds Non-Medicare-covered Hearing aid accessories routine hearing exam Additional provider visits and hearing aid Additional batteries; batteries when a rechargeable hearing aid copayments do not is purchased apply to your In-Additional cost for optional hearing aid rechargeability Network Out-of-Pocket Hearing aids that are not TruHearing-branded hearing aids Maximum.
-Costs associated with loss & damage warranty claims
+Hearing aid purchase includes:

+- First year of follow-up provider visits

+- 60-day trial period

+- 3-year extended warranty

+- 80 batteries per aid for non-rechargeable models

+Benefit does not include or cover any of the following:

+- Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Additional cost for optional hearing aid rechargeability - Hearing aids that are not TruHearing-branded hearing

+You pay a \$25 copayment for each Medicare-covered diagnostic hearing exam.

+You pay a \$0 copayment for one routine hearing exam by a TruHearing provider every calendar year.

+You pay a \$699 per aid for Advanced Aids (one per ear per year).

+You pay a \$999 per aid for Premium Aids (one per ear per

+You pay a \$50 additional cost per aid for option hearing aid rechargeability.

+Non-Medicare-covered routine hearing exam and hearing aid copayments do not apply to your Out-of-Pocket Maximum.

+aids

+• Costs associated with loss & damage warranty claims